 How to get going on the scholarship search

-Free scholarship aggregate websites
+Free scholarship websites

 Remember, you shouldn’t have to pay to apply for a scholarship.
 If an organization asks for a fee or credit card number, do not share that information with them.